ibm-aur-nlp/PubLayNet/README.md

 Images and annotations can be downloaded [here](https://developer.ibm.com/exchanges/data/all/publaynet/).
 The training set is quite large, so two options are offered.
 We split the training set into 7 batches, which can be separately downloaded.
 Or you can also download the full set at once.

+For the ICDAR competition, ids of the image files are available [here](https://github.com/ibm-aur-nlp/PubLayNet/blob/master/ICDAR_SLR_competition/test_ids.json).

 If direct download in browser is unstable or you want to download the data from the command line, you can use curl or wget to download the data.

 ```